Tom Brady Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Season Stats

-- He's also rushed 28 times for 81 yards and two touchdowns, averaging 4.8 yards per game.
+- He also has 81 rushing yards on 28 carries with two touchdowns, averaging 4.8 yards per game.

-- Brady has attempted 120 of his 719 passes in the red zone, accounting for 62.2% of his team's red zone plays.
+- Brady has thrown 120 passes in the red zone this season, 62.2% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Brady's matchup with the Rams.